Flossmoor, Illinois: Education

-Children in grades K-8, attend schools under the jurisdiction of public school district 161.
+Children in grades K-8, attend schools under the jurisdiction of Flossmoor School District 161.
 School District 161 has four elementary schools, Western Avenue, Serena Hills, Flossmoor Hills, and Heather Hill, all of which serve students in grades K-5.
 After attending elementary school, students go to Mardell M. Parker Junior High School, which serves children in grades 6–8.

 The majority of students in the area then go on to attend the local public high school, Homewood-Flossmoor High School, which is a three-time recipient of the U.S. Department of Education's Blue Ribbon Award for excellence.

 Flossmoor is home to Infant Jesus of Prague School, a private, Roman Catholic K-8 school operated by St. Veronica Parish, formerly Infant Jesus of Prague Parish, which merged in 2022 with St. Irenaeus in Park Forest IL (permanently closed) and St. Lawrence O'Toole in Matteson IL (also permanently closed).
 IJP, as the school is known, is a two-time winner of the U.S. Department of Education's Blue Ribbon Award.